Circular (Yet Sound) Proofs: Preliminaries

 \subsection{Frege and Resolution Proof Systems}

 An inference-based proof system is given by a set of allowed inference rules, a set of allowed formulas, and a set of allowed proof-graphs.
-Two typicaly sets of allowed proof-graphs are the set of dags, for \emph{dag-like} proofs, and the set of trees, for \emph{tree-like} proofs.
+Two typical sets of allowed proof-graphs are the set of dags, for \emph{dag-like} proofs, and the set of trees, for \emph{tree-like} proofs.
 If the set of allowed proof-graphs is omitted, dag-like is assumed by default.
-A proof system $P$ is said to \emph{polynomial simulate} another proof system $P'$ if there is a polynomial-time algorithm that, given a proof $\Pi'$ in $P'$ as input, computes a proof $\Pi$ in $P$, such that $\Pi$ has the same goal formula and the same hypothesis formulas as $\Pi'$. \emph{Frege} and \emph{Resolution} are both inference-based proof systems, as defined next.
+A proof system~$P$ is said to \emph{polynomial simulate} another proof system~$P'$ if there is a polynomial-time algorithm that, given a proof~$\Pi'$ in~$P'$ as input, computes a proof~$\Pi$ in~$P$, such that~$\Pi$ has the same goal formula and the same hypothesis formulas as~$\Pi'$. \emph{Frege} and \emph{Resolution} are both inference-based proof systems, as defined next.

 In our definition of Frege the set of allowed inference rules are axiom, cut, introduction of conjunction, and weakening as defined in~\eqref{eqn:Fregerules}, and the set of allowed formulas is the set of all formulas in negation normal form.
-Frege is sound and (implicationally) complete for formulas in negation normal form.
-This means that if $A$ has a Frege proof from the set of hypothesis formulas $A_1,\ldots,A_m$, then every truth assignment that satisfies all the formulas in $A_1,\ldots,A_m$ also satisfies $A$, and vice-versa.
+Being equivalent to a Tait-style calculus, our definition of Frege is sound and (implicationally) complete for formulas in negation normal form.
+This means that if~$A$ has a Frege proof from the set of hypothesis formulas~$A_1,\ldots,A_m$, then every truth assignment that satisfies all the formulas in~$A_1,\ldots,A_m$ also satisfies~$A$, and vice-versa.

 In our definition of Resolution the only allowed inference rule is cut and the allowed formulas are the clauses.
 This proof system is sound and complete as a refutation system.
 This means that if the set of clauses $A_1,\ldots,A_m$ has a Resolution refutation, then there is no truth-assignment that satisfies all clauses $A_1,\ldots,A_m$ simultaneously, and vice-versa.
 In order to turn Resolution into a proof system that is sound and complete for deriving clauses from clauses, one needs to add the axiom and weakening rules to the set of allowed rules.
 The \emph{width} of a Resolution proof is the number of literals of its largest clause.